-Not only do anger rooms provide only short-lived benefits, they may pose a danger to some people.
+Not only do rage rooms provide only short-lived benefits, they may pose a danger to some people.

-Those with serious anger problems who have become violent or destructive in the past might seem like the perfect customers for anger rooms, However, an anger room likely would only reinforce those negative ways of coping, Dr. Bea says.
+Those with serious anger problems who have become violent or destructive in the past might seem like the perfect customers for anger rooms.
+However, a rage room likely would only reinforce those negative ways of coping, Dr. Bea says.

 “The much greater challenge is to learn more appropriate ways of noticing and expressing anger,” he says.
 “It’s important for people to take responsibility for their actions and to learn different ways to react.”

 Anger rooms and other physical outlets for anger may temporarily expel the bad feelings.
 But they don’t address the underlying cause of anger, or help people learn healthier ways to manage their emotions.

 Should you stay away from rage rooms entirely?
 Not necessarily, Dr. Bea says.